klahrich/easycloud/README.md

 3. Config file

-You need a `config.yaml` file under your root folder.
+You need to pass a `config.yaml` file as a command-line option.
 Here's an example of what this file might contain (adapt to your own use-case):

 ```
 job_name: some_name